LinuxForHealth/health-patterns/services/cql-bulkexport/chart/README.md

 You can augment this install with the following configuration parameters:

-`fhirendpoint`: Set the endpoint for the FHIR server api
+`fhir.endpoint`: Set the endpoint for the FHIR server api

-`fhiruser`: Set the username used to access the FHIR server
+`fhir.user`: Set the username used to access the FHIR server

-`fhirpw`: Set the password used to access the FHIR server
+`fhir.pw`: Set the password used to access the FHIR server

-`cohortendoint`: Set the cohorting service endpoint
+`cohort.endpoint`: Set the cohorting service endpoint

-`cosendpoint`: Set the COS endpoint that matches you credentials for your bucket
+`cos.endpoint`: Set the COS endpoint that matches you credentials for your bucket

-`cosapikey`: Set the apikey for the COS bucket
+`cos.apikey`: Set the apikey for the COS bucket

-`cosinstancecrn`: Set the service id crn for the COS bucket
+`cos.instancecrn`: Set the service id crn for the COS bucket

 `bucketname`: Set the name of the COS bucket